Lincluden Collegiate Church

 The south aisle and chancel of the church still stand, as does part of the nearby the provost's house.
 Most of the church ruins date to the 15th century, while the house is from the 16th century.

 The man responsible for building Lincluden was almost certainly John Morow, a French mason who also worked at the abbeys of Melrose and Paisley.
-Morow was born in Paris, and probably brought to Scotland by the 4th Earl of Douglas, who was also Duke of Tourraine, in France.
+Morow was born in Paris and probably brought to Scotland by the 4th Earl of Douglas, who was also Duke of Tourraine, in France.
 The great east window at Lincluden is an almost exact replica of that at Paisley, where Morow is known to have worked.

-Its not easy to find Lincluden church.
+It is not easy to find Lincluden church.
 I never did see a brown tourist sign on any of the roads nearby, and no indication of where to go or where to park.
 I set my satnav for DG2 0DG, which got me to Cairn Circle, where I parked along the road.
 I was lucky to find a chap out walking his dog and he pointed me to a footpath off the Circle that led past the church site.

 The focal point is the east end of the church, where the magnificent tomb of Princess Margaret stands opposite the remains of an ornately decorated sedilia and an even more ornate piscina.
 Beside the princess's tomb is a beautifully carved doorway that leads to the domestic range.